AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Spring Boot Course/U01-Introduction.md

 ### Spring Boot Starters
 - A curated list of maven dependencies grouped together.
 - Removes the confusion of which dependencies you need, (which is there while using spring MVC)
+#### Spring MVC :
+- Spring MVC is a java framework for building web applications.
+- It is a module of the spring framework that uses the MVC pattern to separate an application into three components (model, view and controller)
 - MVC -> Model View Controller
 	*note : Apache Tomcat : a free and opensource java application server that allows java code to run in a pure HTTP web server environment*